WHY I'M RUNNING

 DEFENDING WASHINGTON'S HEROES

-A suicide bomber in Iraq blinded my husband 16 years ago, but it opened our eyes to the failure of our federal government to protect and support our heroes in uniform.
-The bureaucracy in Washington, D.C. can overwhelm a Washington State family, and this was something I never truly appreciated until I traveled across the country to care for my husband.
+A suicide bomber in Iraq blinded my husband 17 years ago, but it opened our eyes to the failure of our federal government to protect and support our heroes in uniform.
+The bureaucracy in Washington, D.C. can be overwhelming, and this was something I never truly appreciated until I traveled across the country to care for my husband.
 I took on the Veterans Administration because they were failing my family, and I won because losing was not an option.

-And while they may not face suicide bombers in our streets, our hometown heroes in blue are equally in need of our support today.
+Additionally, as they face more and more targeted attacks on our streets and in our neighborhoods, our hometown heroes in blue are equally in need of our support today.
 Radical efforts to “defund the police” are wrong-headed and undercut the foundation of our lawful society.
 Our law enforcement and first responders need our support, resources, and improved training to meet the needs of our communities.

 Our troops on the frontlines, our veterans on the home front, and our first responders in our communities should be saluted for their sacrifices.
 I am committed to fighting for our local heroes and ensuring they receive the resources they need at every level of service, because our support is what they deserve.